 Cognitive-Based Therapy (CBT)

-Cognitive-behavioral therapy focuses on identifying negative thought patterns and replacing them with motivational messages to support healthy relationships, productivity, and engagement in the world around us.
+Our behavioral health treatment services include Cognitive-behavioral therapy focuses on identifying negative thought patterns and replacing them with motivational messages to support healthy relationships, productivity, and engagement in the world around us.

 Introduce Dialectical Behavior Therapy Skills (DBT)